shiftsystems/shift-mon/README.md

 ## Installing Telegraf on Other Devices

 ### Proxmox
-Use the instructions located on the [Shfit Systems blog](https://shiftsystems.net/blog/proxmox-metrics-to-influx/)
+Use the instructions located on the [Shift Systems blog](https://shiftsystems.net/blog/proxmox-metrics-to-influx/)

 ### Pfsense
 WIP